Nuitka/Nuitka/README.rst

 .. admonition:: Status

    This works for all built-in names.
-When an assignment is done to such a name, or it's even local, then of course it is not done.
+When an assignment is done to such a name, or it's even local, then, of course, it is not done.

 Built-in Call Prediction
 ------------------------